Team12ICS485/FinalProject/README.md

 Tiara: …Do you have a menu..?

-Q Dominic: Actually this is a mixology lounge.
+Dominic: Actually this is a mixology lounge.
 Better than your typical 5 bottle bar.
 Top shelf, bottom shelf, you name it, we probably got it.
 Be confident: Anything you ask for, I can make it easily.
 Be considerate: If you want anything made to order, just ask.
 Be cocky: Anything you can think of, I’ll make it taste better than anything you’ve tried before.